selesse/dpm-6-winter2013/README.md

 Every component that we want to implement is in its own separate package:

-* `attacker` : The attacking robot that will fetch the ball, navigate somewhere, and throw the ball into the objective.
 * `avoidance` : The avoidance package is responsible for avoiding any obstacles.
 * `bluetooth` : The bluetooth package is responsible for the communication to the robot.
-* `defender` : The defender package is responsible for the defense part of the competition.
 * `launcher` : The package responsible for doing the launching of the ball.
 * `localization` : The package responsible for doing the localization.
   Includes a LightLocalizer and an UltrasonicLocalizer.